jorge-menjivar/unsaged/CONTRIBUTING.md

 # 📝 Contributing Guidelines

-**Welcome to unSAGED!** 🎉
+**Welcome to unsaged!** 🎉

 We're thrilled that you're considering contributing to our project.
-Your support is essential in maintaining and enhancing the quality of unSAGED.
+Your support is essential in maintaining and enhancing the quality of unsaged.

 Before you start, we highly recommend that you read through our contributing guidelines.
 This will ensure a smooth and effective collaboration. 📚